1855387/individual/TechTalk.md

                             calc.push(Math.pow(num1, num2));
 ```
 - The following code was implemented to account for each of the cases that the user would ask for in terms of calculation and do the following calculation based on what they asked for.
+- The following use the Stack object calc and pushes the calculation between numbers given to give an accurate output.

 # Tech Talk 1

 ## Linked Lists